nebarnix/SVG-Template-K40/README.md

 Open the namer maker goer (you'll need autohotkeys installed)
 ![alt text](https://github.com/nebarnix/SVG-Template-K40/blob/master/NamerMakerGoer.PNG?raw=true "Template")

 Press the GO button and magic will happen.
 Keep doing this until you have millions of pencils and your laser is but a pile of dust.
+(I commented out the code to press the raster engrave button because of safety concerns.
+The user will have to manually press the raster engrade button)
 ![alt text](https://github.com/nebarnix/SVG-Template-K40/blob/master/K40_after.PNG?raw=true "Template")